-- Continue expanding our residency program up to the full complement of eight total residents and pursue additional grant funding at the end of the current HRSA funding cycle to continue supporting the increased number of residents. - Expand lifestyle medicine clinic by ramping up a new provider (NP) who recently joined the department; we plan to double our clinic visits over the next year. - Launch Medicare-reimbursed Diabetes Prevention Program in the fall of 2020 including a population-health approach of identifying and reaching out to enroll eligible at-risk patients. - Grow research on promoting individual and community level behavior change for prevention of chronic disease and incorporate research into our clinical operations. - Solidify our department's standing as a national leader in lifestyle medicine practice and preventive medicine/lifestyle medicine education.
+- Continue expanding our residency program up to the full complement of eight total residents and pursue additional grant funding at the end of the current HRSA funding cycle to continue supporting the increased number of residents. - Expand lifestyle medicine clinic through recruitment of an LM certified residency director who can attend PGY3s, expanding our capacity in clinic. - Grow research on promoting individual and community level behavior change for prevention of chronic disease and incorporate research into our clinical operations. - Solidify our department's standing as a national leader in lifestyle medicine practice and preventive medicine/lifestyle medicine education.

-UMMC is committed to promoting the health and well-being of its employees and learners.
+Office of Well-being - UMMC is committed to promoting the health and well-being of its employees and learners.
 The Office of Well-being (OWB) serves as a hub for facilitation and implementation of efforts to create an environment in which all members of the UMMC community feel valued and experience well-being.
 Since the creation of the OWB in July 2018, through collaborations with departments and individuals across UMMC's three mission areas, we have focused our efforts on increasing connectedness and building a culture of support and compassion.
 Working in such a supportive environment not only increases employee and learner well-being and engagement, but also improves patient safety and satisfaction.
 Recognizing that effective culture change is highly dependent on relationships, we have been intentional about building relationships with key stakeholders throughout the organization and building upon those relationships to develop and implement activities to promote well-being.

-Effective communication is key to developing the kind of culture that promotes well-being, compassion for self, and compassion for coworkers and patients.
-This year, with assistance from Public Affairs, we shared data from the Well-being Index through the VC Notes outlining the themes and recommendations based on responses from employees and their experiences at UMMC.
-Additional approaches to fostering communication include Story Slam events and 55-word stories, implemented in collaboration with the Departments of Medicine and Pediatrics and with the Center for Bioethics and Medical Humanities, which leverage the power of story to connect with others and express our common experiences.
-Vanderbilt University will be joining UMMC's Story Slam and 55-word stories initiatives, especially focusing on residents and other trainees.
+Effective communication is key to developing the kind of culture that promotes well-being, compassion for self, and compassion for coworkers and patients, which leverage the power of story to connect with others and express our common experiences.
+Over the past year, we have collaborated with the School of Nursing and the hospital system to host two Nurse Story Slams.
 We plan to continue growing the Story Slam and other story telling efforts in the coming years.
-We also plan to implement 3rd Conversation (3C) in the fall/winter of 2020 in partnership with the Office of Patient Experience.
-The 3rd Conversation brings clinicians and patients together "to connect and explore how reinventing the patient -clinician relationship can be a source of power, healing and fulfillment...the goal of 3rd Conversation is to generate deeper and sustained human connection and focused system changes."
+In spring 2021, we hosted the inaugural 3rd Conversation (3C) in partnership with the Office of Patient Experience.
+The 3rd Conversation brings clinicians and patients together "to connect and explore how reinventing the patient-clinician relationship can be a source of power, healing and fulfillment...the goal of 3rd Conversation is to generate deeper and sustained human connection and focused system changes."
+Additional 3C's are planned for fall 2021 including events specifically for residents.

 The Well-being Index administered in early 2019 demonstrated the need for infrastructure to address communication challenges and other employee and student concerns.
 These findings led to the development of a plan to hire an ombudsperson to provide a neutral party to listen to concerns as well as teach how to communicate to resolve conflicts.
-The finalized position description is included in our 2019 budget.
-We were in the process of recruiting to fill the position when the

-COVID-19 pandemic and accompanying financial crisis hit.
+We were in the process of recruiting to fill the position when the COVID-19 pandemic and accompanying financial crisis hit.
 Due to these issues, we temporarily halted recruitment and removed the position from our 2020-2021 budget request.
 However, filling this position remains a key component of our intermediate term plans and we look forward to resuming recruitment for this position next year.